pe-st/garmin-connect-export/README.md

   -ex FILE, --exclude FILE
                         JSON file with Array of activity IDs to exclude from download.
                         Format example: {"ids": ["6176888711"]}
+  -ss DIRECTORY, --session DIRECTORY
+                        enable loading and storing SSO information from/to given directory
 ```

 ### Examples